 Further tests for lung cancer

 If your tests show that you have lung cancer, you may need further tests.
 The further tests show if the cancer has spread and can help your doctor decide on the best treatment.
-These tests may include an endobronchial ultrasound scan or an endoscopic ultrasound scan.
-The scans can help to show the size of the tumour and whether the cancer has spread into any lymph nodes.
+These tests may include an endoscopic ultrasound scan.
+The scan can help to show the size of the tumour and whether the cancer has spread into any lymph nodes.
 The doctor can also pass a hollow needle down the tube to take an ultrasound guided sample of cells (biopsy) from any enlarged lymph nodes or any lung tissue that looks abnormal.

-You may have a thoracoscopy.
+You may have keyhole surgery (thoracoscopy) to take a sample (biopsy) of cells from the lung.
 The doctor puts a thin tube into a cut in the side of your chest.
 Through the tube, the doctor looks for anything abnormal and can take tissue or fluid samples.
 Or you may have a mediastinoscopy.
 The doctor puts the tube through a small cut at the base of the neck and into an area in the centre of your chest called the mediastinum.

 After the tests

 Your doctor will ask you to go back to the hospital when your test results have come through.
 This may take a few days.
 It is a very anxious time for most people.
 While you are waiting it may help to talk to your specialist nurse, or a close friend or relative about how you feel.
 Or you may want to contact a cancer support group to talk to someone who has been through the same experiences.
 You can also find online support forums and chat rooms.